Legal Rights of a Widow

 If the marriage is annulled, dissolved, voided or a decree of divorce is issued.

 No, the election is not automatic.
 You must hire an attorney and complete the process within the prescribed time which is generally no later than 6-9 months from the date of death, subject to other restrictions.
 EPTL Sec.
 5-1.1: dictates the rights of election and how the assets are calculated to determine the spouse’s correct elective share.
-Such a right of election must be filed with the Surrogate’s Court within a certain amount of time for the date of death and appointment of fiduciary.
-Testamentary substitutes will change the spouse’s share so you must conduct the proper estate planning prior.
+Such a right of election must be filed with the Surrogate’s Court within a certain amount of time after the date of death and for appointment of fiduciary.
+Testamentary substitutes will change the spouse’s share.

 Please contact the Law Office of Bonnie Lawston for further information and assistance.

-Bonnie Lawston dedicates her practice to making the job of the Executor, Administrator, Trustee and Probate or Administration process easy for you.
+Bonnie Lawston dedicates her practice to making the job of the executor, administrator, trustee and probate or administration process easy for you.
 Whether you are a fiduciary, beneficiary or heir, we can help you, protect your interests and maximize your inheritance.
-The firm has represented individuals throughout the United States and in New York, throughout long island including but not limited to Huntington, Melville, Syosset, Sag Harbor, Garden City, Mineola, Bayshore, Dix Hills, Oyster Bay, Belle Terre, East Norwich, Muttontown, Cold Spring Harbor, Huntington Bay, Lloyd Harbor, Pt.
-Jefferson, Pt.
-Washington, Glen Head, Glen Cove, Bayville, South Hampton, Hampton Bays, to name a few, in matters dealing with Estate and Probate administration.
+The firm has represented individuals throughout the United States and in New York, and throughout Long Island in matters dealing with estate and probate administration.
 For more information, contact Law Office of Bonnie Lawston at (631) 425-7299 for a free consultation.

 Out-of-State Executor Attorney